Definition of Style

 By thy long grey beard and glittering eye,

 Now wherefore stopp’st thou me?

 The guests are met, the feast is set:

-Mayst hear the merry din.
+Mayst hear the merry din.”

-An excerpt from Dorian Gray by Oscar Wilde
+Example #4: Dorian Gray By Oscar Wilde

 “The studio was filled with the rich odor of roses, and when the light summer wind stirred amidst the trees of the garden… The sullen murmur of the bees shouldering their way through… or circling with monotonous insistence…”

 This is a good example of descriptive writing style since the author gives visualizations, feelings, descriptions of a location, and details about bees that could be seen and heard.